ModelEarth/community/README.md

 <div class="challenge-details">
 We're combining economic and envronmental data with planning input using the EPA's new environmental indicator models.
-Choose an area below to compete for $10,000 in awards using new input-output widgets to create interfaces for communities with 24 environmental indicators across 388&nbsp;industries.<br><br>
+Choose an area below to compete for $10,000 in awards using new input-output widgets to create interfaces for communities using 24 environmental indicators across 388&nbsp;industries.<br><br>

 </div>